DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 are unconscious and ‘un-thought’ in character, as opposed to consciously chosen actions.[^07chapter6_7] Discourse is understood not only as the things people say, but the system of meanings that makes it possible for them to say anything in the first place.
-Se we can examine *videoblogging as practice* as un-thought in character and how the practice of videoblogging is part of the everyday life of the videoblogger.
+So we can examine *videoblogging as practice* as un-thought in character and how the practice of videoblogging is part of the everyday life of the videoblogger.
 By observing their practices, and by listening to how they articulate their